All Episodes

 Back to the call as we go.

-Chippewa Falls, Wisconsin, and Kathy, you are on the Rush Limbaugh program with me, Minnesota's Mr. Wright, Jason Lewis.
+And Kathy, you are on the Rush Limbaugh program with me, Minnesota's Mr. Wright, Jason Lewis.

 Yeah, thank you for taking my call and good day.

-Well that's my job.
+Well, that's my job.

-And have had to finally decide to go out of business about three years ago when the uh I noticed a change in behavior of my clients, subtle when the World Trade Center went down and then of course nine eleven changed a lot of things in their behavior.
+And have had to finally decide to go out of business about three years ago when I noticed a change in behavior of my clients, subtle, when the World Trade Center went down.

-Um and my comment basically is I've got a trusty pitchfork here that's unbiased and could be used in either direction up, down sideways or whatever, and I think all this talk is great that we're d analyzing this to death what are we going to do?
+And my comment basically is, I've got a trusty pitchfork here that's unbiased and could be used in either direction, up, down, sideways, or whatever.

-But I don't I think the crucial factor here and I've listened to you talk this morning and the crucial factor that I'm struggling with myself in what kind of client do I want is trust.
+But I don't, I think the crucial factor here, and I've listened to you talk this morning, and the crucial factor that I'm struggling with myself in what kind of client do I want, is trust.

 We don't have a spending crisis.

-We're spending money like drunken sailors that's not fair to drunken sailors.
+We're spending money like drunken sailors.

-The government's spending money what we've got right now to use the Keynesian lingo is a liquidity trap or an investment crisis.
+What we've got right now, to use the Keynesian lingo, is a liquidity trap or an investment crisis.

-And so the question for government is not okay here's what we're going to do.
+And so the question for government is not, okay, here's what we're going to do.

-We're going to take all that money that people are willing to loan the government because they're not loaning it to your business or somebody else's and we're going to build green schools.
+We're going to take all that money that people are willing to loan the government because they're not loaning it to your business or somebody else's.

 We're going to put wireless internet on school buses.

-We're we're going to build another bridge to nowhere and another bridge to nowhere, another light rail line that you don't need.
+We're going to build another bridge to nowhere and another bridge to nowhere, another light rail line that you don't need.

 And when that one's over, we're going to build another one.